This post contains links that we may earn a small commission for at no cost to you read more

-If you’ve heard about this app and wondered whether it’s possible to access iFit workouts for free, then the quick answer is yes, you can get iFit for free during the 30-day trial period.
+If you’ve heard about this app and wondered whether it’s possible to access iFit workouts for free, then the quick answer is no. iFit no longer offers a free 30-day trial period.

 It seems as though everyone is suddenly interested in iFit.
 It has been around for a while, but perhaps the recent success of NordicTrack and ProForm exercise machines is what has made iFit apps such a trending topic ( see Proform treamills with iFit ).